Dynatrace/obslab-release-validation/docs/view-acceptance-test-results.md

 * You have made the `no go` decision based on evidence provided by OpenTelemetry and the Dynatrace Site Reliability Guardian.
 * You can provide this evidence (down to the stacktrace and line of code) back to the product manager so they can prioritise fixes.

+!!! hint "Works with any metric"
+    The techniques described here work with any metric, from any source.

+    You are encouraged to use metrics from other devices and sources (such as business related metrics like revenue).

+!!! success
     The Dynatrace Platform, Site Reliability Guardian and Workflows have provided visibility and automated change analysis.

 <div class="grid cards" markdown>
 - [Cleanup Resources :octicons-arrow-right-24:](cleanup.md)